apache/fury-site/docs/object-serialization/python/schema-metadata.md

 ```

 For `values`, map keys are written as fixed-width int32 values and each nested list element is
 written as tagged int64.
-Runtime type inference is used only for dynamic or unknown container
+Value-based type inference is used only for dynamic or unknown container
 schemas.

 In compatible mode, readers consume field bytes using the remote schema metadata.
 Python assigns the